d-bl/GroundForge/README.md

 Important code conventions
 --------------------------

 - Never catch exceptions in a `Try` as exceptions terminate the JavaScript.
+The tests might succeed with maven, but the JavaScript breaks.
 Prevent exceptions like illegal arguments and indexes and create a `Failure` for safe execution with JavaScript.
 - Restrict the use of raw js objects to the API level: the classes and methods annotated with `@JSExport`.
 This allows execution of test classes with another JVM than ScalaJS was built with.

 The applied Scala coding techniques are explained by this [course] up and including workshop 3.
 The main code doesn't use any io, and the hand full of files written by tests barely justify the clutter of closing files let alone using a library.
 So you can save the last task of the FileIO assignment for other purposes.